met4citizen/BigraphQM/README.md

 User Actions / Shortcuts:

 - Click on a token/event to select it.
-Hold down the shift key to select two or more tokens/events.
+Remove the selection by clicking on the background.
 - Double click on a token/event to add a new branch.
 - Drag a token/event on top of another event/token to connect the two with an edge.
 Only consistent (i.e. spacelike) connections are allowed.